 Step 1: Create a New Layer

-With your image open, hit Ctrl + J (Cmd + J on a Mac) to copy the layer.
+With your image open, hit the keyboard shortcut Ctrl + J (Command + J on a Mac) to copy the layer.
 This will allow us to return to an untouched layer for non-destructive editing.

 Click the eye icon next to the background layer to hide it.
 Skip this step and you won’t be able to see your changes when you select and mask later on.

 The Magic Wand tool won’t always be easy to find.
 In the “Essentials” workspace, the default position is hiding under the Quick Selection Tool.